 Cheiron noted that, in accordance with 30 ILCS 5/2-8.1, its review does not include a replication of the actuarial valuation results.
-Given the size of the Plans (TRS, SURS, and SERS), the Plans' low funded ratios, the recent changes in legal requirements, and guidance issued by the Government Finance Officers Association, Cheiron recommended that the

-Boards periodically undertake a full scope actuarial audit, utilizing the services of a reviewing actuary.
-Such an audit should fully replicate the original actuarial valuation, based on the same census data, assumptions, and actuarial methods used by the Plans' actuaries.
-A replication audit will uncover any potential problems in the processing and certification of valuation results.
+Beginning with the December 2014 State Actuary Report, Cheiron recommended that the Boards periodically undertake a full scope actuarial audit, utilizing the services of a reviewing actuary.
+Such an audit should fully replicate the original actuarial valuation, based on the same census data, assumptions, and actuarial methods used by the Systems' actuaries.
+During the last year, two of the systems (TRS and SURS) complied with this recommendation.